June 4 , 2019

 At a recent launching ceremony held in Bangkok, Thailand, the representative officers of the Asia/Pacific Office of International Civil Aviation Organization (ICAO) and its Member States in the Asia Pacific Region (APAC) announced commencing use of a new, secure, and robust Common aeRonautical Virtual (CRV) private network commissioned at the beginning of 2019 through a successful pilot testing conducted jointly by a number of Member States and PCCW Global.
-This gave PCCW Global, the international operating division of HKT, Hong Kong’s premier telecommunications service provider, the green light to begin connecting about 40 ICAO Member States/Administrations in the APAC to the new service.
+This gave PCCW Global, the green light to begin connecting about 40 ICAO Member States/Administrations in the APAC to the new service.

 Regional Aeronautical Network Service Providers (ANSPs) have historically not shared a common networking infrastructure, which has led to network management and security challenges, technology upgrade difficulties, and inefficient operations.